spaanproductions/laravel-mandrill/README.md

 This is where your description should go.
 Take a look at [contributing.md](contributing.md) to see a todo list.

+## Note

+Please note that BCC is not supported with this driver.

 ## Installation

 Via Composer